An east-west railway

 The Elizabeth line gets its name

-In February 2016 HM the Queen unveiled the new roundel for the Elizabeth line, cheered on by staff who had been building the tunnels in the central portion of the line.
+In February 2016 HM Queen Elizabeth II unveiled the new roundel for the Elizabeth line, cheered on by staff who had been building the tunnels in the central portion of the line.

 TfL Rail services opened between Liverpool Street and Shenfield May 2015 to form what would become the eastern branch of the Elizabeth line.
 Stations along the line were refurbished, with some getting new ticket halls and upgraded facilities.